European theatre of World War II: German expansion and the partition of Czechoslovakia

-Hitler then threatened to go to war with Czechoslovakia, and in response, on 30 September 1938, Hitler, Mussolini, UK Prime Minister Neville Chamberlain, and French premiere Edouard Daladier signed the Munich Agreement, which gave Germany the Sudetenland, a Czech region near its border with Germany which had long been ethnically German.
+Hitler then threatened to go to war with Czechoslovakia, and in response, on 30 September 1938, Hitler, Mussolini, UK prime minister Neville Chamberlain, and French premier Edouard Daladier signed the Munich Agreement, which gave Germany the Sudetenland, a Czech region near its border with Germany which had long been ethnically German.
 Chamberlain returned to England and proclaimed that the UK had achieved "Peace for our time".
 At the same time, Hungary annexed a part of southern Slovakia and Poland annexed the Tešin District of Czech Silesia.
 On 15 March 1939, Germany occupied the remaining western half of Czechoslovakia, the Czech provinces of Bohemia and Moravia.
 Later that month, part of Slovakia became the independent fascist and Catholic state of the Slovak Republic under dictator and Catholic priest Jozef Tiso.
 The republic was controlled by the Slovak People's Party, who made the country a client state of Germany and allowed Germany to occupy it.
 At the same time, the eastern part of Slovakia, the Subcarpathian Rus, was annexed by Hungary.
 The latter two annexations formally ended the country of Czechoslovakia, which had existed since 1918.

 By early 1939, Hitler had plans of invading Poland, despite Poland having assurances from the UK and France that those countries would intervene if Poland was attacked.
 Germany revoked its non-aggression pact with Poland on 28 April.
 To ensure Germany would not face resistance from the Soviet Union during an invasion, the two countries signed an agreement to neutrality named the Molotov–Ribbentrop Pact after secret negotiations from 23 to 24 August.
 Hitler gave the orders to invade on 26 August, certain that the UK and the Soviet Union would not retaliate.
 However, on the 25th, the UK and Poland publicly signed a formal treaty of military assurance, causing Hitler to delay the war for a few days.
 On 31 August, he gave the order to invade the next day.